walt-id/waltid-nftkit/README.md

 # waltid-nftkit
-The NFT Kit is a Kotlin library for minting NFTs
+The NFT Kit is a Kotlin library for minting & managing NFTs